-BE1-51/27R Time Overcurrent Relays with voltage restraint are microprocessor-based devices that provide voltage restraint of the phase time overcurrent function.
+BE1-51/27R Time Overcurrent Relays are microprocessor-based devices that provide voltage restraint of the phase time overcurrent function.
 With voltage restraint, the current pickup decreases proportionately with decreasing voltage over the rated voltage range.
-Instantaneous overcurrent element(s), when supplied, operate independently of the voltage restraint function.
-Relays are available with one, three, or four time overcurrent elements.
-The neutral time overcurrent element, when supplied, operates independently of the voltage restraint function.
+Instantaneous overcurrent element(s) and the neutral time overcurrent element, when supplied, operate independently of the voltage restraint function.
+Each relay is available with one, three, or four time overcurrent elements.